ChengShiest/Zip-Your-CLIP/README.md

 ```
 @article{freebloom,
-	title={Free-Bloom: Zero-Shot Text-to-Video Generator with LLM Director and LDM Animator},
+	title={The devil is in the object boundary: towards annotation-free instance segmentation using Foundation Modelsr},
-	author={Huang, Hanzhuo and Feng, Yufan and Shi, Cheng and Xu, Lan and Yu, Jingyi and Yang, Sibei},
+	author={Shi, Cheng and Yang, Sibei},
 	journal={arXiv preprint arXiv:2309.14494},
 	year={2023}
 }